 |16||Sat||The Israelites reach Migdol, where they camp but do not rest.||Weekly sabbath (Luke 23:56).|

-Although he was Jerusalem’s king (Zech 9:9), he entered the occupied city on a donkey, not in the manner of a military conqueror.
-He defeated man’s greatest enemy by surrendering his life (Heb 2:14), knowing that he could trust his father even to raise him from the dead.
-The effect of his death was twofold: he propitiated God’s wrath toward sin, and he earned the right to rule the world and judge every soul that lived.
-Having descended to Hades (Eph 4:9, I Pet 3:19), he ascended to the position of ultimate authority, the right hand of God in heaven, there to abide until the day of his return.
+Although he was Jerusalem’s king (Zech 9:9), he entered the city on a donkey, not as military conqueror on a warhorse.
+He defeated man’s greatest enemy by surrendering his life (Heb 2:14), knowing that he could trust his father to give it back.
+Thereby he propitiated God’s wrath toward sin for anyone who believed in him, and earned the right to rule the earth and judge the souls of all mankind.
+Having descended to Hades (Eph 4:9, I Pet 3:19), he ascended to the place of ultimate authority, the right hand of God in heaven, to abide there until the day of his return.
 For the first time he sat on the throne.

 We have been bought for a price, redeemed from a slave-owner who has had to let us go.
-The word ‘purchase’ is agorazω, the regular term for buying in the market place (agora).
-Our new master has left his seal on us until the day he comes back to complete the purchase (Luke 21:28, Eph 1:13f, 4:30).
-Once slaves to sin, we now serve righteousness as slaves (Rom 6), destined, if we too conquer, to be invested with the same kingly authority.
+‘Purchase’ is agorazω, the regular term for buying in the market place (agora).
+Our new master has left his seal on us until the day he comes back to complete the purchase (Luke 21:28, Eph 4:30).
+Once slaves to sin, we now serve righteousness (Rom 6).

-‘Elder’ is a term of leadership but not hierarchy, first used of the tribal representatives of Israel (Ex 3:16).
+‘Elder’ is a term of leadership but not hierarchy, first used of Israel’s leaders.
 Hierarchy was discouraged in the early Church.
-Papias, a disciple of John, called even the apostles elders, as did the apostles themselves (I Pet 5:1, II John 1).
-Their number, twenty-four, suggests the twelve sons of Israel and twelve apostles, but the former were never described as elders, while the latter included John himself, who is here an onlooker, not therefore one of the twenty-four.
+Papias, a disciple of John’s, even called the apostles elders, as did the apostles themselves (I Pet 5:1, II John 1).
+Their number might suggest the twelve sons of Israel and twelve apostles, but the former were never described as elders, while the latter included John himself, who is here an onlooker, not one of the twenty-four.
 Their identity is conveyed in their own words: ‘you purchased us for God from every people and nation.’
-They represent the redeemed, keeping their place before the throne in anticipation of the day of resurrection (Eph 2:6).
+They represent the redeemed, keeping their place before the throne in anticipation of the resurrection (Eph 2:6).
 The saints whose prayers fill their golden bowls are not seen because that day has not yet occurred.
-Even the apostles will not be raised until the resurrection (Phil 3:11).
-Their golden crowns (wreaths, not diadems) symbolise the prize given to those who have fought the good fight (II Tim 4:7f, Rev 2:10); their thrones symbolise their authority in the future ‘to reign on earth’; and their number, also symbolic, suggests that they represent the redeemed under the old covenant as well as the new.
-As actual persons, they are the saints who rose from the dead when Christ rose (Matt 27:52), the assembly of the first-born (Heb 12:23).
+Even the apostles will not be raised until that day (Phil 3:11).
+The golden crowns (wreaths, not diadems) symbolise the prize given to those who have fought the good fight (II Tim 4:7f, Rev 2:10).
+The thrones symbolise that they will one day reign on earth.
+Their number, also symbolic, indicates that they represent the redeemed under the old covenant as well as the new.

-The innumerable multitude of angels evokes the chariots and ‘thousands of thousands’ that David saw on the mountain of God (Ps 68:17); also the ‘thousand thousands and ten thousand times ten thousands’ that Daniel saw around his throne (Dan 7:10).
-Suddenly they are heard, if not seen.
-Like John, Daniel saw other thrones, then ‘one like a son of man’, who presented himself before the Almighty and was given ‘dominion and glory and a kingdom’.
-The kingdom is now imminent.
+Suddenly we hear the ‘thousands of thousands’ that David saw on the mountain of God (Ps 68:17) and the ‘thousand thousands and ten thousand times ten thousand’ that Daniel saw around the throne (Dan 7:10).
+Like John, Daniel saw other thrones, but empty, then ‘one like a son of man’ coming with the clouds of heaven, who was presented before the Almighty and given ‘dominion and glory and kingship’ over all peoples.
+That day is not far off.

 The Lamb is worthy because of his perfect faith, his perfect love, his unblemished holiness.
-When the elders proclaim that the one on the throne is worthy to receive glory, honour and power, because he created all things, the implication is that God alone is worthy.
+When the elders proclaim that the one on the throne is worthy to receive glory, honour and power because he created all things, the implication is that God alone is worthy.
 But in this too the Lamb qualifies.
-For ‘all things came to be through him, and without him did not anything come to be that came to be’ (John 1:3).
+For ‘all things came to be through him, and not one thing that is came into being without him’ (John 1:3).
 When God spoke, it was the Son who executed the commands.
-He was the appointed heir, the image of God who at the end of the ages would bring God near (Gen 1:26, Col 1:15).
+He was the appointed heir, the image of God who at the end of the ages would bring God near (Col 1:15).

-All creation has been groaning, awaiting release from the bondage of corruption, and now every creature – flying animals, terrestrial animals, burrowing animals, marine – joins in the cry.
-His worshippers joyously assent to the glory, majesty, dominion and authority which rightfully are his.
+All creation has been groaning, awaiting release from the bondage of decay, and now every creature – winged, terrestrial, burrowing, aquatic – joins in the cry.
+His worshippers joyously assent to the glory, majesty, dominion and authority which are rightfully his.
 As yet, he reigns in heaven, not on earth.
-It is important that there be a people on earth, drawn from every tribe and nation, who assent to his reign, for the world hates him and does not want him to rule over them.
+It is important that there be a people on earth, drawn from every tribe and nation, that assents to his reign, for the world hates him and does not want him to rule over them.
 Who we worship – Satan in human form, or God in human form – will be a critical question.